vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## February 2021 release
+Added entries:

+Edited entries:
+- (Preclinical) _KRAS_ somatic variants associated with sensitivity to trametinib + fgfr1 inhibition.
+Recorded therapy name to be alphabetical and changed inhibitor to be lowercase.

+Removed entries:

 ## December 2020 release
 Added entries:
 - (FDA) _RET_ somatic variants associated with sensitivity to pralsetinib in advanced or metastatic medullary thyroid cancer.